-Not all forgotten Duluthians were model citizens.
-Fifty years ago this spring, Duluth-native Norman Mastrian was convicted of first-degree murder for his role in one of the most famous crimes in Minnesota history.
+Not all forgotten Duluthians were model citizens, as the life of Duluth-native Norman Mastrian attests—in fact, the former boxer was convicted of first-degree murder for his role in one of the most famous crimes in Minnesota history.

 The Mastrians were early residents of the Zenith City.
 Norman’s grandfather Pasquale Mastroianni (the family later shortened the name) first came to Duluth from Italy about 1889.
 He worked as a laborer and on January 28, 1890, filed his Declaration of Intention to become a U.S. citizen.
 In November of 1891 in Duluth, he married fellow Italian immigrant Retina DiSalvo.
 They moved to a house at 23 E. 4th St. and over the next eight years had six children.